-The College has established the Pirates Care Team to monitor students of concern and to provide crisis response to all students, including the victims of crime, as needed.
-The Pirates Care Team provides referrals for students to local mental health professionals for off campus counseling.
-Students also have access to local crisis centers such as the Lakeview Center, which can be reached at (850) 432-1222.
-Pensacola State College also employees a Wellness Counselor and Advisor who provides case management for the Pirates Care Team with the ability to refer students to on and off campus resources for a variety of mental health, financial, and other needs.
+The College has established the Pirates CARE team to monitor students of concern and to provide crisis response to all students, including the victims of crime, as needed.
+The Pirates CARE Team provides referrals for students to local mental health professionals for off campus counseling as well as on campus counseling through our Coordinator of Mental Health Services.
+In addition, students can access the 24/7 BayCare Student Assistance Program at 800-878-5470.
+Students also have access to local crisis centers such as the Lakeview Center who can be reached at (850) 432-1222.
+Pensacola State College also employees a Wellness Case Manager who provides case management for the Pirates CARE Team with the ability to refer students to on and off campus resources for a variety of mental health, financial, and other needs.